kota200/GWAS_with_gaston/README.md

 Input file:

-・A genotype file with the VCF file format
+・A genotypic file with the VCF file format

-・A phtnotype file with the tsv file format
+・A phtnotypic file with the tsv file format

 Example